Indira Gandhi-Sharia vs Secularism

 Sometime in 2009 the husband is said to have forcibly taken the child Prasana the youngest of the 3 children then 11 months old, from the mother and without her consent.

-The Perak Syariah court made permanent orders awarding the husband custody over the children.
-In 2010, the secular civil division of the High Court on an application by the mother, made a set of conflicting orders giving custody of Prasana to the mother.
+The Perak Sharia court issued permanent orders awarding custody of the children to the husband .
+In 2010, the secular civil division of the High Court of Perak, on an application by the mother, issued a set of conflicting orders giving custody of Prasana to the mother.
 It also issued a further order, for delivery of the child Prasana from the father’s control to the mother.
 Prasana was never returned to the mother.

 The police were ordered to intervene.
 They did not.
 The child was not in the custody or control of a stranger.
 There was no immediate or present danger to the children for the police to intervene.
 At least there was nothing in the mother’s application to address any perceived danger and supported by evidence from her.